17 Semiarid Soils

 SIQ

-Soils that have a horizon withsaline soil materials within 60 cm of the mineral soil surface at some time of the year.
+Soils that have a horizon with saline soil material within 60 cm of the mineral soil surface at some time of the year.

 Saline Immature Semiarid Soils